 How hard is it to remove a background in Photoshop?
 Well, it depends on the image (and how perfect you want it to be).

 But, as you may already be aware, Photoshop is pretty amazing.
-The 2021 version even has a quick way that allows you to remove a background from certain photos without hassle.
+The 2021 version even has a quick way that allows you to delete a background from certain photos without hassle.

 As a professional photographer, I’ve run into images where I wanted to remove the background.
 Thankfully, Photoshop has several options for doing so.

 Let’s take a look!

 Note: all the screenshots below are taken from the Windows version of Adobe Photoshop CC 2021.
 If you are using earlier versions or the Mac version, screenshots may look a bit different.

 Table of Contents